OuhscBbmc/redcap-business-model-survey-2024/analysis/institution-1/institution-1.md

 ---------------------------------------------------------------------------

 1. The current report covers 82 survey responses to the institutional survey.
-1. Other information is available at:
+1. Other survey information is available at:
 <https://redcap.link/bmw_institutiondata>

 Unanswered Questions
 ---------------------------------------------------------------------------

+1. Please see the full list at <https://github.com/OuhscBbmc/redcap-business-model-survey-2024/blob/main/documentation/notes-ingestion.md>
 1. What does `VS` stand for?
 How was it measured?
 1. Where the cars at the Philly track measured with the same phluguerstometer and the Cleveland track?